retest/docs/README.md

-# Welcome to the retest Wiki
+# Welcome to the retest documentation

 Please feel free to correct anything outdated or wrong, improve any wording or add information you feel is missing.
 For full documentation of MkDocs visit [mkdocs.org](https://mkdocs.org).